 You need a roadside emergency kit.
 After all, Americans commute an average of 200 hours every year.
-When you add in trips to the store, shuttling kids to and from extracurricular activities, and other travel we do on a daily basis in our cars, that adds up to a huge percentage of our time spent behind the wheel.
-Yet, many of us aren’t prepared for emergencies that might happen when we’re behind the wheel.
+When you add in trips to the store, shuttling kids to and from activities, and other travel you do daily in your car, that adds up to a considerable percentage of time spent behind the wheel.
+Yet, many of us aren’t prepared for emergencies that might happen when we’re actually behind the wheel.
 Perhaps we’re all eternal optimists?

-Luckily, it only takes a bit of preparation, and a well-stocked car emergency kit, to make sure that you’re ready in case trouble arises.
-Following is a car emergency kit list that will help ensure that you have the essentials you’ll need in case of roadside breakdowns, flat tires, or a whole host of other little problems that can arise when you’re on the road.
+Luckily, it only takes a bit of preparation, and a well-stocked car emergency kit to ensure that you’re ready in case trouble arises.
+The following is a car emergency kit list that will help ensure that you have the essentials you’ll need in case of roadside breakdowns, flat tires, or a whole host of other little problems that can arise when you’re on the road.

-Since they can happen at any time, often without warning and at the worst possible times, it’s imperative that any well-appointed car emergency kit have the right supplies in case of a flat tire.
+Flat tires can happen at any time, without warning and at the worst possible time.
+Any well-appointed car emergency kit will include the right supplies in case of a flat tire.

-The easiest way to deal with a flat tire is to replace it as quickly as possible with a spare so that you can worry about patching the flat when you’re somewhere safer than the side of the road.
-Make sure you routinely check your spare tire, and keep it inflated to the correct air pressure, so it’s ready to go in a pinch.
+The easiest way to deal with a flat tire is to replace it as quickly as possible with a spare so that you can worry about repairing the flat when you’re somewhere safer than the side of the road.
+Ensure you routinely check your spare tire, and keep it inflated to the correct air pressure, so it’s ready to go in a pinch.

 If you find yourself with a tire that has a puncture or slow leak, rather than a complete blowout, having a tire patch kit stowed in your emergency car kit can help you get it fixed fast and back on your way.

-Not just useful when you already have a flat, keeping a tire pressure gauge stocked in your roadside emergency kit will help make certain your tires stay inflated at the correct level and could ultimately prevent a flat tire from happening in the first place.
+It is not just useful when you already have a flat.
+Keeping a tire pressure gauge stocked in your roadside emergency kit can help make sure your tires stay inflated at the correct level and could ultimately prevent a flat tire from happening in the first place.
 Read this article to learn how to check tire pressure with a pressure gauge.

 Since emergencies never seem to happen when it’s convenient, you’ll probably find yourself having to fix a flat in the dark at least once or twice in your lifetime.
 A head lamp will help you keep your hands free to do the tire changing while helping you see what you’re doing, even on the darkest roads.